hugsy/gef/docs/commands/set-permission.md

 ## Command set-permission ##

-This command was added to facilitate the exploitation process, by changing the permission rights on a specific page directly from the debugger.
+This command was added to facilitate the exploitation process, by changing the permissions on a specific memory page directly from the debugger.

-By default, `GDB` does not allow you to do that, so the command will modify a code section of the binary being debugged, and add a native mprotect syscall stub.
+By default, GDB does not allow you to do that, so the command will modify a code section of the binary being debugged, and add a native `mprotect` syscall stub.
 For example, for x86, the following stub will be inserted:

 ```